The Psoas Major

 - 08

-Morning worsening with improvement after movement (opposite of disc pain)
+Worse in the morning, improving with movement (opposite of disc pain)

 The concept of the "psoas posture" is clinically useful: a patient with bilateral hypertonic psoas presents increased lumbar hyperlordosis, an anteriorly tilted pelvis (anteversion), slightly semi-flexed hips, and frequently knees in slight compensatory hyperextension.
 This posture generates chronic compression of the lumbar facet joints, tension in the posterior lumbar ligaments and, in the long term, accelerated degenerative changes.